Gonzih/blog.gonzih.me/source/_posts/2013-02-14-blue-midnight-commander-color-scheme.markdown

 ```

 For more information take look at [mc wiki](http://www.midnight-commander.org/wiki/doc/common/skins) and run `mc --help-color` to see available color variables in your mc version.
 Format of color configuration is `what=foreground,background:`.
-All configuration shoud be in one line (of course you can write it in multiple lines and then use vim (or other cool editor) magic).
+All configuration shoud be in one line (ofcourse you can write it in multiple lines and then use vim (or other cool editor) magic).